Ant-On-03/mental-models/README.md

 # Technical Visual Wiki

 Welcome to my technical visual wiki.
-This repository showcases various technical diagrams i made covering software architecture, data engineering, AI agents, and workflows.
+This repository showcases various technical diagrams I made covering software architecture, data engineering, AI agents, and workflows.
+The purpose of this is helping myself learn through the making of mental models.

 ## Directory Index